drduh/PC-Engines-APU-Router-Guide/README.md

 git clone https://github.com/drduh/config
 ```

 The serial connection can now be terminated.
-Be sure to log out with `Ctrl-D` or `exit` before disconnecting, otherwise anyone can plug in the serial cable to assume your session without a passphrase.
+Log out with `Ctrl-D` or `exit` before disconnecting, otherwise anyone can plug in the serial cable to resume the session.

 # DHCP and DNS